Haiti–United States relations: U.S. military response

-U.S. Southern Command (SOUTHCOM) oversaw the Department of Defense's (DOD) response, and it deployed military assets in Operation United Response that supported U.S. and international assistance efforts.
+U.S. Southern Command (SOUTHCOM) oversaw the Department of Defense's (DOD) response, and it deployed military assets in Operation Unified Response that supported U.S. and international assistance efforts.
 As of February 2010, DOD had 20,458 military personnel stationed in Haiti or in its waters.
 Twenty-six Navy and Coast Guard vessels, 68 helicopters, and over 50 fixed-wing aircraft assisted in the transportation of supplies, relief and rescue personnel, and casualties.
 U.S. Air Force Special Operations command personnel dispatched to Port-au-Prince within 24 hours of the earthquake and restored air traffic control capability and enabled airfield operations, provided immediate medical services, and conducted search and rescue missions.
 As of February 2010, DOD delivered 2.1 million bottled waters, 1.79 million food rations, more than 100,000 pounds of medical supplies, and more than 844,000 of bulk fuel.
 Additional tasks undertaken by DOD personnel include casualty treatment both ashore and afloat, aerial reconnaissance to assist rescue/supply efforts, the distribution of hand-held commercial radios, and the provision of radio broadcast capacity for emergency services information.

 Donald Trump's "shithole countries" comment

 On 11 January 2018, The Washington Post reported that, in a discussion on protecting immigrants from Haiti, El Salvador, and African countries, Donald Trump allegedly said, "Why are we having all these people from shithole countries come here?"
 After the report was released, Trump denied on Twitter that he used the term "shithole countries", but said that he used tough language in regards to the countries.
 Meanwhile, a spokesperson for the United Nations condemned Trump's comment, describing it as "racist".
 Laurent Lamothe, the former Prime Minister of Haiti, also criticized Trump's comment.
-Following several days of riots over Trump's comments, the American embassy in Port-au-Prince was closed on 23 January 2018.
+Following several days of riots over Trump's comments, the American embassy in Port-au-Prince was temporarily closed on 23 January 2018.